-Assumption on Methodology of Resolving Insolvency-Ease of Doing Business
+Assumption on Methodology of Resolving Insolvency-Ease of Doing Business7

-The World Bank in Doing Business, Measuring Business Regulations makes a common basic assumption while studying the methodology to resolve insolvency of various countries that financial creditors (FCs) want to recover as much as possible of their loan, as quickly and cheaply as possible.
+The World Bank in Doing Business, Measuring Business Regulations makes a common basic assumption while studying the methodology to resolve insolvency of various countries that financial creditors (FCs) wants to recover as much as possible of its loan, as quickly and cheaply as possible.
 The unsecured creditors will do everything permitted under the applicable laws to avoid a piecemeal sale of the assets.
 The majority shareholder wants to keep the company operating and under her/his control.
 Management wants to keep the company operating and preserve its employees' jobs.

-Ibid
+5 Ibid

-&lt;sup>6 Industrial Disputes Act, 1947 (Act 14 of 1947)
+6 Industrial Disputes Act, 1947 (Act 14 of 1947)

-&lt;sup>7World Bank (2019), Resolving Insolvency Methodology.
+7World Bank (2019), Resolving Insolvency Methodology.
 Doing Business.